masaochi/TC/README.md

 ## Supported functionalities
 - Free-electron mode (FREE), HF, TC, BITC (biorthogonal TC)
-- SCF calculation, band calculation
+- SCF and band calculations
 - Solid-state calculation under the periodic boundary condition.
 Homogeneous-electron-gas calculation using a periodic cell is also possible.
 - Plane-wave basis set
-- Norm-conserving pseudopotentials without partial core correction
+- Norm-conserving pseudopotentials without partial core correction (available, e.g., in [Pseudopotential Library](https://pseudopotentiallibrary.org/))
-- Non-spin-polarized calculation or spin-polarized calculation (only spin-collinear calculation without spin-orbit coupling is available)
+- Non-spin-polarized calculation or spin-polarized calculation.
+For the latter one, only spin-collinear calculation without spin-orbit coupling is available.
 - Monkhorst-Pack k-grid with/without a shift. k-grid should not break any crystal symmetry.
 Gamma-only calculation is at present not supported.
+- RPA-type Jastrow factor

 ## Installation
 Download the source files and unzip it.
 Then, `cd src` and edit Makefile to specify the following compilers and libraries.
 Finally, typing `make` will create an execution file named `tc++` in `src`.